boscoh/inmembrane/index.md

 1. The sequence identifier (seqid) is the first word in the id line of the FASTA file
 2. The cell-localization category:
     - PSE: means Potentially Surface Exposed, this can arise from
-        - transmembrane helical protein with long longs
+        - transmembrane helical protein with long extracellular loops
-        - lipoprotein attached to the lipid layer
+        - lipoprotein attached to the membrane
-        - protein with motif that attaches to the glycan cell-wall
+        - protein with motif that associates with the glycan cell-wall
-    - SECRETED: contains a secretion signal
+    - SECRETED: contains a secretion signal, but not the features above
-    - CYTOPLASM: basically none of the above
+    - CYTOPLASM: contains none of the above features
 3. Summary of the results from the external bioinformatic programs.
 In this case, we have hits from `tmhmm`, `hmm`, and `signalp`
 4. The description of the protein taken from the FASTA file.